Bicycles Are for the Summer (play): Plot

 The play starts in 1936 just before the Spanish civil war starts.

 In Madrid, the family of Don Luis, his wife Dolores and their children, Manolita and Luisito, share the daily life of the Civil War with their maid and neighbours.
 Despite having failed his exams, Luisito wants his father to buy him a bicycle.
 However, the situation forces them to delay the purchase and the delay, like the war itself, is to last much longer than expected.

-The movie, and the play it was drawn from, show how daily life was conducted during the war.
+The play, and its 1984 movie adaptation, show how daily life was conducted during the war.
 Unexpected things happen, but people find ways to survive.
 Above all, it is a story of survival and adaptation.

-The bicycle symbolises Luisito’s innocence disappearing as at the beginning he wants a bicycle to hang out with his friends and meet girls but by the end due to the horror of the war Luisito had to grow up and become the man of the house and his bike symbolises responsibilities he has to have for his family.
+The bicycle symbolises Luisito's lost innocence as, before the Civil War, he wants a bicycle to hang out with his friends and meet up with girls, but after the war Luisito is forced to become the man of the house and his bike symbolises the carefree summer that he has lost and cannot get back.